foxglove/mcap/docs/specification/README.md

 > Why?
 Grouping Summary records by record opcode enables more efficient indexing of the summary in the Summary Offset section.

 Channel Info records in the summary are duplicates of Channel Info records throughout the Data section.

+Datatype records in the summary are duplicates of Datatype records throughout the Data section.

 ### Summary Offset Section